Prismatik/blog/drafts/soa/index.md

 The monolith has a problem.
 Maybe your language supports native modules?
 Can we write a library in C then bind to that?
 It's a shame the only option is C/C++, it would be really nice to be able to do this in go/erlang/haskell/etc.

 In the SOA, we get to use the Right Tool For The Job!
-So long as the service adheres to it's API, the rest of the architecture couldn't care less what language it's implemented in.
+So long as the service adheres to its API, the rest of the architecture couldn't care less what language its implemented in.

 Might it have been handy to use a graph/columnar/SQL/noSQL/in-memory database for that one little problem space in your app?
 No reason we can't in an SOA.